Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 The first Housekeeping you activate won't change your overall hand size, but it'll let you cycle an unneeded card back into your deck while keeping a more useful one.
 But the second and third times you play it, not only do you riffle through your deck, you also increase your overall hand size, quickly attaining either the Exodia materials or additional defenses/searches to buy time and find them.

 Like all traps, Housekeeping can be activated at quick-play speed, making it smart to bait out an opponent's spell/trap destroyer, have them waste it on Housekeeping, then activate Housekeeping in response before it can be annihilated.

 A simple card with a negligible cost, Messenger of Peace requires you pay a mere 100 life points during your standby phases to keep it active, but it handily prevents all monsters with 1500 or more ATK from attacking!
 This blocks all but the weakest of foes and allows many of your Exodia utility monsters (like Sangan and Witch) to still attack if they like.

 Messenger of Peace has aged particularly well next to other stall cards that depend on an opponent's monster levels such as "Burden of the Mighty" and "Level Limit - Area B".
 Because link and xyz monsters don't have levels, they're immune to these barricades—but not to Messenger.

-4. Allure of Darkness
+4. Ledger of Legerdemain

 A classic seen in the original anime, Scapegoat special summons four "Sheep Tokens" to your field in defense position.
 These little guys count as level 1 monsters and only have 0 ATK and DEF, but four wall monsters with a single card can block numerous attacks over multiple turns.